joshvillbrandt/GoProController/README.md

 ### v0.2.0 - 2014/11/??

 * Renamed project from `GoProApp` to `GoProController`
-* Added wireless control code for Linus systems
+* Added wireless control code for Linux systems
-* Refactored user interface out of the project
+* Refactored user interface out of the project and into [GoProControllerUI](https://github.com/joshvillbrandt/GoProControllerUI)

 ### v0.1.1 - 2014/09/11